 3. Assess the insurance coverage

 Check if your car rental plan also includes insurance coverage.
-Most car rental companies offer either standard insurance or personal accidental insurance on their regular rate, usually at an extra fee.
+Most car rental companies offer either standard insurance or personal accidental insurance at their regular rate, usually at an extra fee.

 4. Check the kilometre limit for your rental

-Make sure to ask your rental agent what the kilometre limit is, if any, of your chosen vehicle, to avoid confusion and extra charges at the time of return.
+Make sure to ask your rental agent what the mileage policy is for your chosen rental car to avoid confusion and extra charges at the time of return.

 5. Roadside assistance and additional coverage

-It is important to do your homework to find out the extent of additional coverage and roadside assistance you will be getting with your rental car.
+It is important to do your homework to determine the extent of additional coverage and roadside assistance you will be getting with your rental car.